Yamabukiss/YOLOv6_poly/README.md

 # YOLOv6_poly
-you may need to switch your coco and cocoeval file if you want to run my project
+The coco and cocoeval from pycocotool were modified